Choeng-Rayu/Project-Automata/API_Integration_and_Test_Input_Report.md

 ## 🎯 **Executive Summary**

 This comprehensive report details my specialized responsibility within the AutomataBot project, focusing exclusively on **AI Service Integration** and its application in **Test Input String Feature Implementation**.
 The AutomataBot is an AI-powered educational Telegram bot designed to enhance learning in automata theory through intelligent explanations and comprehensive automata operations.
+My primary responsibility covers the core Test Input String feature implementation with AI enhancement capabilities.

 ---